nebulaeonline/dotChaCha20/README.md

 A minimal, fast, cross-platform ChaCha20 wrapper for .NET applications.

 This library provides access to the ChaCha20 stream cipher, which is known for its speed and security.
 It is designed to be easy to use and integrates seamlessly with .NET applications.
+Binaries are provided for Windows x64, Linux x64 and macOS (Apple Silicon).

 The underlying optimized implementation is taken verbatim from BoringSSL maintained by Google, ensuring that it is both efficient and secure.

+Tests are included and available in the Github repo.

 [![NuGet](https://img.shields.io/nuget/v/nebulae.dotChaCha20.svg)](https://www.nuget.org/packages/nebulae.dotChaCha20)